Extended detection and response

 Extended detection and response (XDR) is a cybersecurity technology that monitors and mitigates cyber security threats.

 Concept

 The term was coined by Nir Zuk of Palo Alto Networks in 2018.

+According to Chapple, Stewart and Gibson, XDR is not so much another tool as the collection and integration of several concepts into a single solution, the components varying from vendor to vendor and often including NTA (network traffic analysis), NIDS and NIPS.